Update information

 March 2024: The updated NICE guideline on bacterial meningitis and meningococcal disease made new recommendations for newborn babies in the following areas:

-We have moved these recommendations from the meningitis guideline into the neonatal infection guideline, so that all the recommendations for newborn babies are in one place.
+We have moved these recommendations from the meningitis guideline into this neonatal infection guideline, so that all the recommendations for newborn babies are in 1 place.
 These recommendations are marked [2024].

 April 2021: We have reviewed the evidence and made new recommendations on the risk factors for infection and clinical indicators of possible infection and on intrapartum antibiotics of neonatal infection.
 These recommendations are marked [2021].